 Nigeria's first civilian parliament after nearly fourteen years of military rule, was sworn in on Tuesday (9 October).

-Nigeria's first civilian parliament after nearly fourteen years of military rule, was sworn in on Tuesday (9 October).
+Background: Nigeria's first civilian parliament after nearly fourteen years of military rule, was sworn in on Tuesday (9 October).
 The membership of the Houses of Assembly and the new president were decided in recent elections.

 SYNOPSIS: The opening of parliament had been postponed for a week under a new amendment which allowed the President to issue the proclamation for opening and dissolving the State House of Assembly.
 This gave the newly-elected civilian President, Dr. Alhaji Shehu Shagari, time to rally the support he needs in both houses.

 There are ninety-five members of the Senate and 449 members in the House of Representatives.
 There is one woman member.

 Inside the House of Parliament the members take their seats to await their turn to take oaths of membership and allegiance before the clerk of the Assembly, Alhaji Gidado Idris.
 They also elected the President of the Senate, Dr. Joseph Wayas.